DropMAE: Learning Representations via Masked Autoencoders with Spatial-Attention Dropout for Temporal Matching Tasks: Method

 The masked autoencoder (MAE) model \cite{mae} consists of an encoder and a decoder.
-Its basic idea is to randomly mask out a large portion (e.g., 75\%) of patches in an image and then reconstruct the image pixels.
+The basic idea is to randomly mask out a large portion (e.g., 75\%) of patches in an image and then reconstruct the image pixels.
 Specifically, the encoder only takes visible patches as input for feature learning, and then the decoder is input with both visible and masked patches to produce the image reconstruction.
-In order to adapt to downstream video matching-based tasks, one naive extension is to directly apply MAE on \abcn{concatenated} video \yty{frames}, \abcn{hoping to learn} \yty{temporal matching} representations from video frame pairs, which we denote as TwinMAE.
+In order to adapt to downstream video matching-based tasks, one naive extension is to directly apply MAE on {concatenated} video {frames}, {hoping to learn} {temporal matching} representations from video frame pairs, which we denote as TwinMAE.

-It should be noted that existing works \cite{videomae_kaiming,videomae} that extend MAE to video \yty{representation} learning are mainly designed for the downstream task of video action recognition, where a long video clip (e.g., 16 frames) is used \yty{for} reconstruction-based pre-training.
-To keep consistent with our downstream tasks of VOT/VOS, we follow the general training settings used in object tracking \cite{ostrack,SiamFC}, where two frames are sampled from \yty{one} video as input to TwinMAE for pre-training.
+It should be noted that existing works \cite{videomae_kaiming,videomae} that extend MAE to video {representation} learning are mainly designed for the downstream task of video action recognition, where a long video clip (e.g., 16 frames) is used {for} reconstruction-based pre-training.
+To keep consistent with our downstream tracking tasks, we follow the general training settings used in object tracking \cite{ostrack,SiamFC} and dense tracking \cite{raft,tumanyan2025dino} , where two frames are sampled from {one} video as input to TwinMAE for pre-training.
 This adaptation significantly reduces the computational and memory cost compared to existing video pre-training approaches \cite{videomae_kaiming,videomae}, due to the quadratic complexity of ViTs.

 \textbf{Patch embedding.} Firstly, we randomly sample 2 frames within a video with a predefined maximal frame gap.
 For each frame, we follow the vanilla ViT to divide it into non-overlapping patches.
 The patches extracted from the two frames are then concatenated together to form the overall patch sequence.
 We then randomly mask out patches in the patch sequence until a predefined mask ratio is reached.
 Note that we use the same mask ratio (i.e., 75\%) with the original MAE, since the information redundancy of two frames should be similar to a single image.
 The visible patches are embedded by linear projection \cite{ViT}, and the masked patches are embedded using a shared learnable mask token.
 All the embedded patches are added with positional embeddings \cite{ViT}.